-A poster presentation by Emily Gordon, et al., from the National Institute of Allergy and Infectious Diseases revealed the observation of cerebral malaria in the mouse retina as imaged by the Phoenix Research Labs retinal camera the Micron IV.
+A poster presentation by Emily Gordon, et al., from the National Institute of Allergy and Infectious Diseases revealed the observation of cerebral malaria in the mouse retina as imaged by the Micron retinal camera.

 According to the authors “Microcirculation in the retinal vasculature provides a window to image dynamic changes taking place in the central nervous system during CM disease progression.”
 In particular, the authors state that “brightfield fundoscopy reveals flowing hyper-reflective clumps that are confined to the retinal vasculature” and that these are only present in infected animals.